USECAP/SSL-Handshake-Detector/bro/Readme.md

+# bro TLS handshake detector script

-# Intercept TLS handshakes and log hash, domain name, and base64 encoded cert (as JSON fields) into kafka
+Intercept TLS handshakes and log the certificate's hash, domain name, and the base64 encoded certificate into kafka.

 ## Installation